 The vascular layer of the eye lies underneath the fibrous layer.
 It consists of the choroid, ciliary body and iris:

-- Iris – A circular structure, with an aperture in the centre (called the pupil).
+- Iris – circular structure, with an aperture in the centre (the pupil).
 The diameter of the pupil is altered by smooth muscle fibres within the iris, which are innervated by the autonomic nervous system.
 It is situated between the lens and the cornea.

 The inner layer of the eye consists of the retina, the light detecting part of the eye.
 The retina itself is composed of two cellular layers:

-- Neural layer – Consists of photoreceptors; the light detecting cells of the retina.
+- Neural layer – the innermost layer of the retina.
+It consists of photoreceptors; the light detecting cells of the retina.
 It is located posteriorly and laterally in the eye.

 The optic part of the retina can be viewed during ophthalmoscopy.
 The center of the retina is marked by an area known as the macula.
 It is yellowish in colour, and highly pigmented.
 The macula contains a depression called the fovea, which has a high concentration of light detecting cells.
 It is the area responsible for high acuity vision.
 The area that the optic nerve enters the retina is known as the optic disc – it contains no light detecting cells.